8 Romantic Ideas for Date Night Before Baby Arrives

 Sure, parenthood is perhaps one of life’s greatest adventures—but before you set sail on that experience, why not sneak in some activities that are decidedly not baby-friendly?
 Paintball.
 Jet skiing.
 Escape rooms.
 Helicopter tours.
 A round of billiards at your local dive bar.
 A burlesque show.
 See what your area has to offer—and where your creativity can lead you!

 This one’s worth several date nights combined.
-Thanks to the COVID-19 vaccine, the world is slowly starting to open up, and some parents-to-be are once again thinking about babymoons.
+Thanks to the COVID-19 vaccine the world has opened up, and some parents-to-be are once again thinking about babymoons.
 Even if you’re not comfortable flying on a plane, you and your partner can still get away.
 Spend the weekend at a destination that’s within driving distance.
 Escape to a beach, a spa, a woodsy cabin—whatever brings you and your partner the most joy.
 Traveling doesn’t have to end the moment you become parents, of course, but it will involve a whole lot more planning and packing.
 Looking back, you’ll be grateful for the chance to travel as a twosome, even just for the weekend.

 However you choose to spend your last few weeks as a couple, find ways to connect and show your love for each other.
 Ensuring your bond is strong now will make the transition into parenthood all the easier.